Cyprus rescue package may equal half its economy

 LONDON UK shares advanced on Friday as financials rose, with earnings in focus among smaller firms as Beazley jumped after a strong set of results.

-NICOSIA Cyprus, the fifth euro zone country to seek emergency funding from Europe, may need a bailout that is more than half as big as its 17.3 billion euro economy, officials said on Tuesday.
+NICOSIA Cyprus, the fifth euro zone country to seek emergency funding from Europe, may need a bailout of up to 10 billion euros, over half the size of its economy, officials said on Tuesday.

 The Mediterranean island, with a banking sector heavily exposed to debt-crippled Greece, said on Monday it was formally applying for help from the European Union's rescue funds.

-Cyprus is the euro zone's third smallest economy but it joins Greece, Ireland, Portugal and Spain in seeking EU rescue funds to try to stay afloat, in the latest sign that policymakers have failed to prevent the debt crisis from spreading.
+Cyprus is the euro zone's third smallest economy but it joins Greece, Ireland, Portugal and Spain in seeking EU rescue funds to try and stay afloat, and is the latest sign that policymakers have failed to stop the debt crisis spreading.

 European leaders will meet at a summit on Thursday and Friday but they are not expected to come up with a lasting solution to the region's problems that have also sent Italy's borrowing costs soaring.

-Work on determining exactly how much aid Cyprus needs will start next week when officials from the European Commission and the European Central Bank - and probably the IMF too - travel to Nicosia, one source involved in the plan told Reuters.

-Two euro zone officials said that a package of up to 10 billion euros was being considered.
+Two euro zone officials said that a package of up to 10 billion euros was being considered for the 17.3 billion euro Cyrpriot economy.

 "The exact number has not been decided yet.
 It was to be 6 billion for the state financing and 2 billion for the banks but that is optimistic - it is more likely to be seven and three - up to 10 billion euros in total," one euro zone official said.

-A second official confirmed the amount was likely to be up to 10 billion euros.
+A second official confirmed the amount was likely to be up to 10 billion euros, a massive bill for Cyprus.

 While the sum is easily within the range of the European Financial Stability Facility (EFSF) bailout fund, it may lead to demands for collateral or for private bondholders to take a write-down as they did in Greece.